Departure

 Day 6 – Porto-Novo

-Visit of the Royal Palace (Honmè Museum), canoe ride on the Black River, discovery of Afro-Brazilian districts, drum initiation.
-Overnight at Art Résidence hotel.
+Visit of the Royal Palace (Honmè Museum), boat ride on the Black River, exploration of Afro-Brazilian neighborhoods, drum initiation.

 Day 7 – Return to Cotonou